 Sonny and Cher.
 Bert and Ernie.
 Peanut butter and jelly.
 A lot of good things come in pairs and business relationships are no exception.
 In the software industry, what’s more important than just having good business ideas is having a trusted and experienced systems integration partner to help implement them.
 By collaborating with a partner with deep experience in the software platform you are implementing, both teams gain access to the others’ skill sets, experience and viewpoints, which can greatly expand the scope of success.

 I’ve been with BlueBolt for almost 15 years, and in this business even longer.
 Over time, I’ve learned what it takes to have a successful digital engagement that is delivered on time and on budget; it takes every member of the project team, including client stakeholders, to all work towards the same goals and be on the same page.

 Yes, as professionals, we can take instructions and follow them exactly as outlined by our clients, but we understand that the quickest and easiest way to get results is through open and frequent communication as a team.
-While we pride ourselves on being expert strategists, developers, and consultants, we know we can’t achieve our goals without making sure we’re helping our clients effectively achieve theirs throughout every step in their projects.
+While we pride ourselves on being expert strategists, developers and consultants, we know we can’t achieve our goals without making sure we’re helping our clients effectively achieve theirs throughout every step of their projects.
 It truly “takes two to make a thing go right.”

 In order to understand the importance of this and why our engagement model makes such a difference, I’ve outlined some differentiators of our process here in this blog post.
 I believe you’ll see just why what we do at BlueBolt is so important to our clients’ success and how following our model translates into better outcomes for all involved.